By Andrea Tornielli

 “The faithful have a right to know how we use our resources.”
 Father Juan Antonio Guerrero Alves, Prefect of the Secretariat for the Economy (SPE), explains in this interview with the Vatican media the state of the accounts of the Roman Curia in the 2019 budget.

 Father Guerrero, you have just presented the budget of the Curia to the Council for the Economy.
-Many people are asking the Vatican to initiate a transparency operation, to explain the state of their accounts to the faithful, and not only to the faithful.
+Many people are asking the Vatican to initiate a transparency operation, to explain, to the faithful and not only to the faithful, the state of their accounts.
 What can you say to those who ask to understand?

 Those who ask for transparency are right.
-The economy of the Holy See must be a glass house.
+The economy of the Holy See must be a glasshouse.
 This is what the Pope asks of us.
-This is the commitment of the SPE and myself, and this is what I see in the other organs of the Curia.
+This is the commitment of the SPE and myself, and this is what I see in the other organisms of the Curia.
 That is why a reform has been initiated.
 That is why some rules have been changed.
 That is why the Procurement Code was launched.
 We are moving forward on this path.
 The faithful have the right to know how we use resources in the Holy See.
 We are not owners, we are stewards of the goods we have received.
-For this reason, in presenting the budget for 2019, we would like to explain to the faithful, in the most understandable way possible, what the resources of the Roman Curia are, where they come from, and how they are used.
+For this reason, in presenting the budget for 2019, we would like to explain to the faithful, in the most understandable way possible, what are the resources of the Roman Curia, where they come from and how they are used.

 Perhaps it is worth taking a step back.
 First of all, explain what we are talking about.
 Sometimes there is confusion between the Roman Curia and the Church.
 Sometimes between the Curia and the Vatican.
 What is the Curia?

 It is true.
 So: first of all, what we are presenting here is not the balance sheet of the Church.
-There are Episcopal Conferences, dioceses, parishes, congregations and religious institutes, and an infinity of works of the Church, spread throughout the world, that do not enter into the budget of the Holy See.
-Nor do the accounts of the whole of the Vatican, which also includes, for example, the budget of Vatican City, that is, the Governorate; the IOR (the Vatican Bank), Peter’s Pence, as well as a good number of Foundations that collaborate with the various departments.
+There are Episcopal Conferences, dioceses, parishes, congregations and religious institutes, and an infinity of works of the Church spread throughout the world, that does not enter into the budget of the Holy See.
+Nor are the accounts of the entire Vatican, which also includes, for example, the budget of Vatican City, that is, the Governorate; the IOR (the Vatican Bank), Peter’s Pence, as well as a good number of Foundations that collaborate with the various departments.
 All these institutions present their statements and report to the corresponding authorities.
-What we have presented to the Council for the Economy is the Balance Sheet of the Roman Curia, that is, of the Holy See in the strict sense: sixty institutions at the service of the Pope in his mission of leadership of the Church, in his service of unity in charity, that is, evangelization, communication, promotion of integral human development, education, aid to Churches in difficulty, formation of the clergy, etc..
+What we have presented to the Council for the Economy is the Balance Sheet of the Roman Curia, that is, of the Holy See in the strict sense: sixty institutions at the service of the Pope in his mission of leadership of the Church, in his service of unity in charity, that is, evangelization, communication, promotion of integral human development, education, aid to Churches in difficulty, the formation of the clergy, etc..

 Why do you define that of the Holy See as a “mission statement”?